ClemsonRSRG/RESOLVEMinimalistWebUI/README.md

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](https://raw.githubusercontent.com/ClemsonRSRG/RESOLVEMinimalistWebUI/master/LICENSE.txt)

 The purpose of this project is to provide a simplified version of a web-based interface for interacting with the RESOLVE compiler.
-It interacts with the [RESOLVEWebAPI]() via `WebSocket` calls to retrieve and display the verification conditions (VCs) and the results from the automated prover.
+It interacts with the [RESOLVEWebAPI](https://github.com/ClemsonRSRG/RESOLVEWebAPI) via `WebSocket` calls to retrieve and display the results from the automated prover.
 This project is written purely using HTML and JavaScript.

 Currently, the `RESOLVEMinimalistWebUI` utilizes two popular editors written in JavaScript:
-[AceEditor]() and [CodeMirror]() for writing and displaying RESOLVE code.
+[AceEditor](https://ace.c9.io/) and [CodeMirror](https://codemirror.net/) for writing and displaying RESOLVE code.
-Although the appearance might vary slightly, the way how it interacts with the RESOLVE compiler and how VCs are being displayed should be almost identical.
+Although the appearance might vary slightly, the way how it interacts with the RESOLVE compiler and how results are being displayed should be almost identical.

 ## What is RESOLVE?